 There was a large round tortoise-cast iron stove in each half with a big iron guard round.
 It was particularly handy for drying clothes and shoes in bad weather, as a lot of the children walked long distances and their families were too poor to buy waterproof clothing.
 My best friend, for example, was one of ten children and her father was a shepherd.

-School milk came in third of a pint bottles and we had it free every morning at playtime.
+School milk came in 1/3 pint bottles and we had it free every morning at playtime.

 I think that why my generation are generally healthy is that our childhood food was fresh and unprocessed.
 We were rationed so we didn't overeat, and as hygiene was basic, we certainly ate our 'peck of dirt'.
 On the hygiene front, we were all given cod liver oil and malt each morning at school.
 We were lined up for our spoonful - ONE spoon for all - no cleaning in between each child!
 Oh great days!

 Once we village children were free in the afternoons, we had to amuse ourselves.
 We were out off doors in most weathers.

 We had the usual games in their season - skipping, ball games, hoops, marbles, conkers.

 Opposite the school was an embankment with huge old chestnut trees.
 Lots of roots were exposed down the bank where we played 'houses' and 'shops'.
 The dips and holes were cooking places or cupboards.
 Our 'food' was conkers, acorns, seeds and 'hips & haws' (hawthorn).

 We ate the young leaves of the hawthorn, made pipes with elder twigs, crushed elderberries for drinks or just ate them as they came off the tree.